Yasin Sulaiman: Solo career (2001–present)

 Yasin started his solo career in 2001 with the release of his debut album, Mimpi Laila, yielded the first single of the same title.
 This is followed by his second album, Salsabila (2004) and the third album, Arus Qudus (2007) and singles such as "Aisha" and "Kerna Dia".

 In August 2016, he released a single, "Muzik" which got a touch of guitar by his close friend, singer Faizal Tahir.
 The song is available on all digital platforms such as Spotify, iTunes, KKBox, Deezer, Raku, Joox and Apple Music from August 5, 2016.

 Convicted of drug-related cases

 On August 22, 2024, the Shah Alam High Court sentenced Yasin to life imprisonment and 16 lashes after finding him guilty of three drug-related charges.
 The sentencing includes eight years in prison and 10 lashes for possession of 193.7 grams of cannabis, life imprisonment and six lashes for cultivating 17 cannabis plants, and 10 months in prison for self-administration of a dangerous drug.

 The sentences will run concurrently from his arrest date of March 24, 2022.
 This decision overturns the Petaling Jaya Sessions Court's earlier acquittal and release of Yasin, which had mandated his placement in Hospital Bahagia Ulu Kinta for treatment.
 Yasin’s lawyer, Ariff Azami Hussein, announced plans to appeal the decision to the Court of Appeal.

+On September 2, 2026, Yasin was officially discharged from the hospital after authorities confirmed his recovery, though he remains under routine outpatient medical monitoring.